rackerlabs/support-how-to/content/rackspace-email/find-dns-host.md

 **Tools Required:** Internet Browser

 ## Overview:
 To locate the location of your domain’s DNS host.
+If you need to configure your DNS for Rackspace Cloud Office Email products click [here](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business)

 ## Find your DNS host